openwsn-berkeley/lakers/examples/lakers-ffi-riot/README.md

 # Using the C Wrapper with RIOT

 This example enables using `lakers` alongside the [RIOT operating system](https://github.com/RIOT-OS/RIOT).
+It uses ARM's Crypto Cell as crypto backend.
 See [Requirements](#requirements) below.

 # Build and run